wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 ## Rename Branches

-Changing the name of the branch will only update what is viewed in the Versions dropdown, it does not change the underlying Git branch's name.
+Changing the name of the branch will only update what's viewed in the Versions dropdown, it doesn't change the underlying Git branch's name.
 Think of it as giving them an alias.

 Doing this can make things more clear for end-users of your software, API, etc. who might not be familiar with your branching model or workflow.